Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 The pull command takes one argument: the name of a source created in your Amplitude Data account.
 For example, a source might be `ios`, `android`, `web`, or `backend`.
 Events associated with a particular source will appear in the auto-generated SDK.
 Those that aren't will not.
 This makes sure your events are tracked consistently on all the sources you'd like to track them on.

-The pull command will also tell you what, if anything, has changed since the last time you pulled your team's analytics spec.
+The pull command also tells you what, if anything, has changed since the last time you pulled your team's analytics spec.
 You can use this as a guide for getting your analytics instrumentation up-to-date.

 As your project progresses, you and your team will inevitably make changes to your tracking plan.
-Amplitude Data will notify you when those changes are made and when you’re ready, you can pull down the changes and incorporate them into your project.
+Amplitude Data notifies you when those changes are made and when you’re ready, you can pull down the changes and incorporate them into your project.

 ### Step 4: Instrument your product

-Once you have pulled down the latest tracking plan, learn how to [instrument your product](sdk.md).
+After you have pulled down the latest tracking plan, learn how to [instrument your product](sdk.md).

 ### Step 5: Verify the instrumentation